How To Turn A 7th Chord Into A Rootless 9th Chord - Theory Lesson For Guitarists

 11 Jazz Blues Studies

-This PDF method contains 11 jazz blues chord studies with tabs, standard notation, analysis & audio files for jazz guitar players. -
+11 jazz blues chord studies with tabs, standard notation, analysis, and audio recordings and PDF. -

 10 Easy Fingerstyle Blues